-A weekly presentation on the operations of Australian forces and changes to Australia’s strategic position, this week, 80 years ago.
+A weekly presentation on the operations of Australian forces and changes to Australia’s strategic position in 1941.

 8 December 1941